phcreery/Document-Enhancer/README.md

 * Run `python3 main2.py`

-* The results will be in "mla.docx"
+* The results will be in "mla.docx